malleable-systems/malleable.systems/content/blog/welcome-to-the-lab.md

 redefining our relationship with software by dismantling the boundaries of contemporary applications.

-If you haven't already, read through the [lab's mission][mission] to get an idea of the revolution we're working towards.
+If you haven't already, read through the Lab's [mission][mission] to get an idea of the revolution we're working towards.
 While we believe this mission is achievable, it will likely take many years and the work of many people to achieve.
 Quite a few of the ideas that our mission is built around have been